LuizSP5/ServerServices/networking/docker.md

 rmi Remove one or more images
-run Run a command in a new container save Save an image to a tar archive search Search for an image in the docker index start Start a stopped container stop Stop a running container tag Tag an image into a repository
+run Run a command in a new container save Save an image to a tar archive

+start Start a stopped container stop Stop a running container tag Tag an image into a repository